ZishuoYang/UT-Backplane-mapping/README.md

 ## Script objectives

-reformat_for_Altium.py (written in Python 2.7) that reads input CSV files and prints out reformatted list; Input CSV files are one from PT connectors point-of-view (PT->DCB), and another from DCB connectors p.o.v.
+reformat_for_Altium.py (written in Python 2.7) that reads input .xlsm files and prints out reformatted list; Input .xlsm files include one from PT connectors point-of-view (PT->DCB), and another from DCB connectors p.o.v.

 ## Running the script